-The company's funds will provide Destiny Pharma with capital to the end of 2020 enabling it to develop its lead drug asset XF-73 through the proposed US clinical Phase 2b programme delivering a robust package for partnering and/or further development into Phase 3, which is the final stage of clinical development.
-The funds raised will also be used to develop new clinical candidates from its focused, pre-clinical pipeline and to capitalise on the commercial opportunities including partnering and licensing.
+The company's funds will provide Destiny Pharma with working capital through to Q4-2021, enabling it to complete the Phase 2b clinical trial of its lead drug asset XF-73 in 2020 subject to the impact of the COVID-19 pandemic on patient recruitment.
+A successful Phase 2b result will deliver a strong package for partnering and the further development into Phase 3, which is the final stage of clinical development.
+The funds are also being used to develop new clinical candidates from the pre-clinical XF pipeline and to capitalise on commercial opportunities including additional grant funding, partnering and licensing.

 In the Board's opinion, XF-73 has the potential to break the commercial paradigm which besets antibiotics.
-Its 'no resistance' characteristic enables widespread use (unlike antibiotics where use is restricted due to the fear of AMR).
-As about a third of the population carry the infection-causing bacteria Staphylococcus aureus asymptomatically, and XF-73 is designed to kill these bacteria in the patient ahead of surgery (preventing post-surgical infection), a large new market exists.
-The new indication has been recognised by the FDA through the QIDP status award.
+Its "no resistance" characteristic enables widespread use (unlike antibiotics where use is restricted due to the fear of AMR).
+As about one-third of the population carry the infection-causing bacteria Staphylococcus aureus asymptomatically, and XF-73 is designed to kill these bacteria in the patient ahead of surgery (preventing post-surgical infection), a large market exists.